yo-msh/portfolio/static/media/about.c89e8a7d624410925641.md

 - 16-18, Read many Mangas and played alot of video games.
 My favorites included Valorant, Deus Ex Mankind Divided, Far Cry 3, Fortnite, Call of Duty WW II, GTA 5, Tekken 7.
 - At 19, me and my friends deployed a NAS server for our personal use.

-Ask me in person for other stories that I'm afraid to share with the internet.
+Ask me in person for other stories that I'm afraid to share with the internet :D

 # I like